Gus-Furtado/Gus-Furtado/README.md

-Over the last ten years of experience across digital advertising and marketingOver the last ten years of experience across digital advertising and marketing, I mainly focus on critical thinking towards actionable insights by using multiple sources from media research tools, programmatic media buying platforms and site analytics.
-Whether using just Excel or querying via SQL and manipulating in Python/Pandas, I love to  bring up new and challenging questions.
-Whether using just Excel or querying via SQL and manipulating in Python/Pandas, I love to  bring up new and challenging questions.
+Over the last ten years of experience across digital advertising and marketing, I mainly focus on critical thinking towards actionable insights by using multiple sources from media research tools, programmatic media buying platforms and site analytics.
+Whether using just Excel or querying via SQL and manipulating in Python/Pandas, I'm very familiar with helping clients to understand and improve the effectiveness of their ad investment.

 At this repository you can get to know a bit about my projects.